ExaDev/exadev.github.io/content/projects/Breadboard/Phase 3/proposals/index.md

 ### Data Dashboard Generation

-Based on a collection of data sources, dashboard configuration schemas and existing dashboards, Breadboard can be used to generate new dashboards and modify existing dashboards for paltforms such as Grafana, Retool, Tableau, PowerBI, and Looker.
+Based on a collection of data sources, dashboard configuration schemas and existing dashboards, Breadboard can be used to generate new dashboards and modify existing dashboards for platform such as Grafana, Retool, Tableau, PowerBI, and Looker.
 Providing the platform supports integration of custom components, Breadboard itself can be integrated as a data source or as a data processing pipeline.

 ---